sanmont/vscode-kickass-studio/readme.md

 https://github.com/sanmont
 https://twitter.com/sanmonterodev

-Special thanks to Captain JiNX for his great vscode-kickass extension which code was partially use to develop this extension.
+Special thanks to Captain JiNX for his great vscode-kickass extension which code was partially used to develop this extension.
 (Used under MIT license)

 Check out his awesome extension!